Skip to main content

 5. Press the submit button.

-Mint decides whether the request should become a World, a 3D Model, or a follow-up edit based on your prompt and any attached image.
-Example:
+Mint decides whether the request should become an Image, a World, a 3D Model, a Material, an Asset Pack, an Audio asset, or a follow-up edit based on your prompt and any attached image.

 Create a warm desert-modern living room with lime plaster walls, a skylight, and a built-in sofa.